k-r-a-s-s/aus-govt-transparency/README.md

 # AI-Powered Political Disclosure Tracking System

-This project automates the extraction, structuring, and analysis of parliamentary financial disclosures using Google Cloud Vision OCR and Google Gemini 2.0 AI.
+This project automates the extraction, structuring, and analysis of parliamentary financial disclosures using Google Gemini 2.0 AI.

 ## Motivation & Goal